mimowo/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

+Yes.
+The `DeleteOptions` structure is extended by the `reason` field.
 <!--
 Describe them, providing:
   - API type(s):